 Assistive technology is also available to students with formal academic accommodations in the following areas:

 Speech recognition software which enables students to dictate text in order to create written documents.

 Scanned written material or web-based information is read aloud in order to access printed course documents.

 Audio textbooks available for students with print disabilities.

 The Office of Vocational Rehabilitation of the Pennsylvania Department of Labor and Industry can provide funding for learning disability testing, tuition, adaptive equipment and other services.
 If you are a Pennsylvania resident, please call 1-800-762-4223 for more information and a referral to a local OVR counselor.

-For more information, please contact the Director of Academic Affairs Support Services and Compliance, Ms. Marisa Carlson by email
+For more information, please contact the Director of Academic Accommodations, Ms. Marisa Carlson by email

 or by phone at 724-805-2828.